mesosphere/dcos-docs-site/README.md

 * `1,3` - highlight the lines 1 and 3.
 * `1-3,42` - highlight lines 1 to 3 and 42.

-### Adding mustache variables
-Version numbers, product names and other commonly used items can be added in as variables to increase text reusability.

-If you are using mustache variables on your page, the render and model fields must exist within the front matter of that file and point to the proper location of the yaml file to query.

-**Mustache** is the renderer and is always specified as `render: mustache`

-**Model** is the location of the data file such as `model: /mesosphere/dcos/2.0/data.yml`

-Variables are called by using `{{ model.value }}` within the content, and the script will automatically use the file location on the page to query that value and insert it at build time.

-### Adding numbered lists
-Numbered lists are along standard markdown guidelines.
-Please be careful of indentations when trying to create complex lists or when adding codeblocks or notes.

 ### Adding images
 Images are currently stored in an `img` folder at the version level.
 Running a preview build to ensure all image paths are correct is important.
 Please make sure to add alternate text within the brackets